-itors will receive five free copies of the journal for major papers and three to five copies for other papers.
-Electronic versions of the pages - from which further hard copies may be printed - can be made available to contributors.
-Contact Nicki Marshall at Cambridge University Press (email: nmarshall@cambridge.org and tel: +44(0)1223 325504).
+Authors of main articles will receive five free copies of the journal.
+Electronic offprints - from which further hard copies may be printed - are available on request.
+Contact Nicki Marshall at Cambridge University Press

+(email: nmarshall@cambridge.org and tel: +44(0)1223 325504).